amethyst/specs/book/src/01_intro.md

 ## Where to use an ECS?

-In case you were looking for a general-purpose library for doing it the data-oriented way, I have to disappoint you; there is none.
+In case you were looking for a general-purpose library for doing it the data-oriented way, I have to disappoint you; there are none.
 ECS libraries are best-suited for creating games or simulations, but it does not magically make your code more data-oriented.

 ---